 When we talk about content, we think (mostly) about social channels.
 This is where the game is played, of course, so all the rules of the platforms apply (for example, videos are probably the most engaging format).

 The social channels, though, can be limiting for a luxury brand: while you control the content, you don’t control the platform, which means not having control on the overall user experience.
 As luxury is mostly about the experience, you should plan for an integrated journey where social is but one of the touchpoints.

 Minisites and other immersive digital experiences where you are in control of every detail are a good complement to social content.
 Think about Gucci’s latest venture, called Guccifest: an online fashion show with live streaming events that will play on social channels and on the operation website.

-Don’t worry about going small
+Content Strategy Tip: don’t worry about going small

-If you plan on posting often on social media, you will need to accept that your content won’t always be of xhigh value.
+If you plan on posting often on social media, you will need to accept that your content won’t always be of high value.
 Content professionals usually refer to the three types of content: hero, hub, hygiene, where “hero” is the big commercial, “hub” is a mid-value piece of content, “hygiene” is quick and easy.

 Even the wealthiest brand, though, needs to come to terms with the economics of content.
 This, though, doesn’t need to be a limit to creativity.
 Just think about different forms of content: you might repurpose some existing photos from a shooting into a new material, or produce a video that is nowhere near as expensive as a commercial, such as an interview.

-Break the wall between social and the rest
+Content Strategy Tip: break the wall between social and the rest